Covariance-aware Feature Alignment with Pre-computed Source Statistics for Test-time Adaptation to Multiple Image

-We inspected the size of each groups made by feature grouping. \figref{afig:cluster_size} shows the size of each group for each $k$ on CIFAR100 and ImageNet.
+Further, we inspected the size of each group made by feature grouping. \figref{afig:cluster_size} shows the size of each group for each $k$ on CIFAR100 and ImageNet.
 When $k\in \{8,16,512\}$ on CIFAR100 and $k\in \{8,512,1024\}$ on ImageNet, groups that are larger than the batch size occur.
 In these cases, the target covariance matrix $\statsigma{t}$ for the mini-batch degenerates and the feature alignment loss $\mathcal{L}_\text{a}$ diverges.
-The corresponding entries in \tabref{tab:feature_grouping} are labeled N/A.
+Such cases are correspond to N/A in \tabref{atab:feature_grouping}.